Add like

 OBJECTIVE: We investigated the comparative risk of infection with belimumab versus oral immunosuppressants for the treatment of systemic lupus erythematosus (SLE).

-METHODS: Using observational data from a U.S. multi-center electronic health record database, we identified patients with SLE but without lupus nephritis who initiated belimumab, azathioprine, methotrexate, or mycophenolate between 2011-2021.
-We designed and emulated hypothetical target trials to estimate the cumulative incidence and hazard ratios (HRs) of serious infection and hospitalization for serious infection comparing belimumab vs. each oral immunosuppressant.
+METHODS: Using observational data from a US multicenter electronic health record database, we identified patients with SLE but without lupus nephritis who initiated belimumab, azathioprine, methotrexate, or mycophenolate between 2011 and 2021.
+We designed and emulated hypothetical target trials to estimate the cumulative incidence and hazard ratios (HRs) of serious infection and hospitalization for serious infection comparing belimumab versus each oral immunosuppressant.
 We used propensity score overlap weighting to balance baseline covariates and adjusted for adherence to treatment group using inverse probability of treatment weighting.
 We also assessed the control outcome of traumatic injury.

-CONCLUSION: Belimumab was associated with lower risks of serious infection than oral immunosuppressants.
+CONCLUSION: Belimumab was associated with lower risks of serious infection than with oral immunosuppressants.
 This finding should inform risk/benefit considerations for SLE treatment.
-This article is protected by copyright.
-All rights reserved.

 Full text links